Act Like You’ve Been There Before

 Just turn on the television and watch any sporting event.
 You will not have to watch too long before you see a player make a good play and after the play is over that player “showboats,” as if to say, look at me, look what I’ve done!

 Sometimes showboating even becomes a craze.
 From 1988 to 1991 fullback Elbert “Ickey” Woods played for the NFL’s Cincinnati Bengals.
-When he scored a touchdown he performed a celebration that became famously known as the “Ickey Shuffle.”
+When he scored a touchdown, he performed a celebration that became famously known as the “Ickey Shuffle.”
 Woods would shuffle his feet to the right while holding the football out to the right, do the same moves to the left, then do three hops to the right, all before spiking the ball into the ground.
 This showboating led the NFL to create a rule against “Excessive Celebration” which is enforced as a penalty against that team.
-Click here to learn about the NFL’s most famous dancer.
+While Ickey Woods has not played professional football for more than twenty years, his famous end zone dance lives on.
+Click here to watch a one-minute video highlighting the NFL’s most famous dancer.

 Jesus describes an incident of showboating in Luke 18:9-14.
 In this parable, two men, a Pharisee and a tax collector, went to the temple to pray.
 The Pharisee thanked God that he was not a sinner like the other people, especially that lowly tax collector.
-Maybe this religious leader even did his own version of the “Ickey Shuffle.”
-The tax collector, on the other hand, would not even look up toward heaven as he beat his breast and cried out, “God have mercy on me, a sinner (v.13).”
+Maybe even this religious leader did his own version of the “Ickey Shuffle” as he exalted himself (arrogance, spiritual pride).
+The tax collector, on the other hand, would not even look up toward heaven as he beat his breast and cried out, “God have mercy on me, a sinner” (v.13).

 And Solomon, in pushing back against boasting, said this “Let someone else praise you, and not your own mouth; an outsider, and not your own lips” (Proverbs 27:2).

-Celebrate your accomplishments in a way that brings honor and glory to God and not in a way that says “look at me.”
-And as the former longtime University of Texas football coach Darrell Royal used to say, “When you get to the end zone, act like you’ve been there before.”
+Celebrate your accomplishments in a way that brings honor and glory to God and not in a way that says, “look at me.”
+And as many football coaches have told their team, “When you get to the end zone, act like you’ve been there before.”

 If you are encouraged by this or any of my writings, you can subscribe to be notified by email when I post something new.
 To subscribe, click here.
 Once you put in your email address you will then get an email confirming that you wish to subscribe.
 Thank you.